audunhaugland/entitycore/README.md

 ### Goals

 The main goal is to be an effective platform for developing new sites, APIs, shops, and more.
-Most extensions are developed in a way that they can be reused, and extended on later.
+Most extensions are developed in a way that they can be reused and extended later on.

 Other goals are the usual suspects:
 1. Happy customers